 - HOOYAH!
 IPA.
 Tomahawk, Chinook, Magnum and Cascade hops duking it out.
 ABV 7%

-Headquartered in the Windy City, Veteran Beer Co. operates out of three locations in the Upper Midwest.
-It is the 2012 brainchild of Navy veteran Paul Jenkins.
+Headquartered in the Windy City, Veteran Beer Co. operates Chicago, but operating out of three locations in the Upper Midwest.
+It is the company was the 2012 brainchild of disabled Navy veteran Paul Jenkins.
 Jenkins, a Naval Academy graduate, left the service in 1995 and began working in the private sector.
 He founded Bancroft Architects and Engineers, which counts among its clients the Veterans Affairs Department.

 Jenkins began to believe that too many veteran employment programs were just so much lip service and wanted to start a business that truly placed veteran employment above all other considerations.